brson/contract-game/doc/notes.md

 And again that fixes the build of that crate.

 But, and &mdash; *sigh* &mdash; _not_ the full cargo-contract build.
-What the hell happened since the last time this build configuration built successfully and now.
+I wonder what happened since the last time this build configuration built successfully and now.

 Let's turn some CI on for this configuration.